ArtZero-io/backend/docs/api_test_plan.md

 + Test case ID: API_Test_003
 + Test case Name:  Update NFT
 + Test case Description: Test the Update NFT to modify an existing NFT
-+ Pre-requisites: The database should have an existing Project.
++ Pre-requisites: The database should have an existing NFT.
 Use command in mongo get NFT collection in DB `db.collections.find({},{"nftContractAddress":1, _id:0})`.
-If result isn't found, pls create new Project from FE
+If result isn't found, pls create new NFT from FE
 + Test Steps:
   1. Send a POST request to the API endpoint `/updateNFT` with data :
       ```json